+\paragraph{\textbf{Value-level}} In this category, a value function incorporates messages as input, and a policy is derived by selecting the action with the highest Q-value.
+Most works in this category employ DQN-like methods to train their value functions \cite{Foerster2016Comm,Jiang2020DGN,Kim2019MessageDropout,Zhang2019VBC,Wang2020NDQ,Sheng2020LSC,Zhang2020TMC,Yuan2022MAIC}.
+Specifically, Comm-MADRL approaches like VBC \cite{Zhang2019VBC}, NDQ \cite{Wang2020NDQ}, TMC \cite{Zhang2020TMC}, and MAIC \cite{Yuan2022MAIC} are based on value decomposition methods in cooperative scenarios (with global rewards).
+These methods involve learning to decompose a joint Q-function.

-\paragraph{\textbf{Policy-level \& Value-level}} Using a policy model and a value model together to integrate messages is usually based on actor-critic methods.
-The received messages can be considered as extra input \cite{Peng2017BicNet,Agarwal2020AEG} to feed into the actor model and the critic model separately.
-The messages can also be combined with local observation to generate new internal states to be shared with both the actor and the critic models \cite{Das2019TarMAC,Kilinc2018Noisy,Chu2020NeurComm,Niu2021MAGIC}.
+\paragraph{\textbf{Policy- and Value-level}} Integrating messages using both a policy function and a value function typically relies on actor-critic methods.
+In Comm-MADRL approaches within this category, received messages can be treated as extra inputs for both the actor and critic models \cite{Peng2017BicNet,Agarwal2020AEG,Discrete2021Tucker}.
+Alternatively, messages can be combined with local observations to generate new internal states, which are then shared with both the actor and critic models \cite{Social2019Jaques,Das2019TarMAC,Kilinc2018Noisy,Biases2019Eccles,Chu2020NeurComm,Niu2021MAGIC,Autoencoders2021Lin,Wang2022FCMNet}.